 Slaughter said, “It’s important to be treated as a priority.
 We understand vendors have multiple clients with varying needs.
 Even though we are not a huge chain, that doesn’t mean we should be last on the priority list.
 It should never be difficult getting a response from your vendors.

-“It’s also very important that the vendor communicates well internally,” continued Slaughter.
+“It’s also important that the vendor communicates well internally,” continued Slaughter.
 “It can be frustrating when people working on your account aren’t well-versed in your business challenges and that specific product’s solutions to those challenges.
 A downfall in customer service, in my opinion, is being passed off to an account manger after the sale has been made, and that individual hasn’t been briefed on all the pertinent, necessary information.
 Those types of poor transitions leave communication gaps and don’t create a feeling of urgency or priority.”

 “Inconsistent people throughout the retailer-vendor interaction is frustrating and leads to poor project management,” said Danier Leather’s Waldron.
 “It takes more than an excellent salesperson to keep a customer satisfied with the product or service they have purchased.”